koenrh/dnscontrol-action/README.md

 ```

 This is the action you probably want to run for each branch so that proposed changes
-could be verified before an authorized person merges these changes into `master`.
+could be verified before an authorized person merges these changes into the default
+branch.

 #### Pull request comment